inoxlang/inox/docs/builtin.md

 ### b64

-the b64 function encodes a string or byte sequence to Base64.
+The b64 function encodes a string or byte sequence to Base64.
 ### db64

-the db64 function decodes a byte sequence from Base64.
+The db64 function decodes a byte sequence from Base64.
 ### hex

-the hex function encodes a string or byte sequence to hexadecimal.
+The hex function encodes a string or byte sequence to hexadecimal.
 ### unhex

-the unhex function decodes a byte sequence from hexadecimal.
+The unhex function decodes a byte sequence from hexadecimal.

 ## Filesystem

 ### fs

-the fs namespace contains functions to interact with the filesystem.
+The fs namespace contains functions to interact with the filesystem.
 ### fs.mkfile

 The fs.mkfile function takes a file path as first argument.
 It accepts a --readonly switch that causes  the created file to not have the write permission ; and a %readable argument that is the content of the file to create.